 Social media is a great tool to help consumers understand which companies and brands have learned to position themselves in the CBD industry.
 The CBD industry has seen innovative products such as topicals, tinctures, vaporisers, and more.
 Such products have been produced and packaged in unique ways, offering users a diverse selection of quality CBD products.

 Companies who put together creative campaigns and highly visual content have done a great job at setting themselves apart from the rest.
 Putting out consistent content on social media helps products and brands gain recognition.

 You can get a better understanding of a company’s customer base and learn about a wide range of brands on their social media pages.
 You can also watch how brands do in the long-term, which can indicate the quality of their CBD products.

 2. Get and Share Real User Feedback and Experience

 Social media also takes place in real-time, allowing you to get feedback on products, services, and brands from actual users across the world.
 You can read and watch authentic, insightful, comments and reviews from people actually using CBD products.

 Real-life user feedback can be very valuable for understanding the popularity of brands and their social impact in the market.
 However, positive user feedback may not directly be correlated to the product’s quality, but rather in some part to its marketing strategy, brand image, and positioning.
 While both aspects are important for a CBD product brand, they are not necessarily equal.

 By sharing actual experiences, this discussion helps support the science of our endocannabinoid system, and the bonding properties CBD has with the CB1 receptors and CB2 receptors.
-Users can share opinions on how the Entourage Effect manifests from one specific strain to the next, or what strain is recommended for helping to manage chronic pain.
+Users can share opinions on how the Entourage Effect manifests from one specific strain to the next, or what strain is recommended for supporting different kinds of relief.

 3. Compare Opinions